-Most of the time, tree removal is best left to the professionals, as they have the proper equipment and training for both felling the tree and getting rid of it.
-If a tree is taller than 30 feet or within 10 feet of power lines, it’s absolutely not a DIY project—you could end up with fines, injuries, or even lawsuits if you attempt to remove a tree in these situations.
+Tree removal is typically best left to professionals, as they have the proper equipment and training for both felling the tree and getting rid of it.
+If a tree is taller than 30 feet or within 10 feet of power lines, it’s absolutely not a do-it-yourself (DIY) project.
+You could end up with fines, injuries, or even lawsuits if you attempt to remove a tree in these situations.

 Here are some factors to keep in mind when removing a tree on your own:

-- Even removing a relatively small, slender fruit tree can be risky.
-Make sure you have all the necessary safety equipment, such as goggles, gloves, sturdy work boots, a hard hat, and hearing protection, before removing a tree.
+- Safety: Even removing a relatively small, slender fruit tree can be risky.
+Make sure you have all the necessary safety equipment, such as goggles, gloves, sturdy work boots, a hard hat, and hearing protection.

-- Check whether you need a permit to remove the tree.
+- Permits: Check whether you need a permit to remove the tree.